paperless-ngx/paperless-ngx/docs/advanced_usage.md

 Paperless will attempt to "clean" certain invalid PDFs with `qpdf` before processing if, for example, the mime_type detection is incorrect.
 This can happen if the PDF is not properly formatted or contains errors.

-!!! warning

-    This process will technically modify the document before processing.

 ## Celery Monitoring {#celery-monitoring}

 The monitoring tool